JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### Liquid tags and filters

 Jekyll uses the [Liquid](http://liquidmarkup.org) templating language to process files.
 This means standard Liquid tags and filters are available.
-There should be little need to use them however, as the Markdown format is already quite rich.
+There should be little need to use them, however, as the Markdown format is already quite rich.
 See the [Jekyll site](http://jekyllrb.com/docs/templates/) for more details.

 ### Syntax highlighting

-Source code can be represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three back ticks:
+Source code can be represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three backticks:

     ```
     // Source code goes here...